Movement Values

 Last updated

 If you created your game using the wizard, then the Player entity already has a set of default values.
-If you manually created your Player entity, the it should also have a set of default control variables.
+If you manually created your Player entity, then it should also have a set of default control variables.

 These values serve as a starting point for platformers - they can be tuned to provide a custom feel to platformer entities.
 The platformer control values can be viewed and edited by selecting the Player entity and clicking on the Entity Input Movement tab.

 This is the maximum speed (maximum absolute horizontal velocity) that the character can move through input.
 Note that if using Immediate horizontal movement, then this is a hard value - not other forces can modify the character movement.
 For more information, see the next section.
-Increasing this value makes the character move more quickly , but doing so can make the game more difficult to control if the value is too large.
+Increasing this value makes the character move more quickly, but doing so can make the game more difficult to control if the value is too large.

 This value controls whether the character reaches maximum velocity immediately, or if it takes time for the character to speed up and slow down to the maximum velocity and back to standing still.
 Using Immediate increases the responsiveness of your game, and allows players to move very accurately.
 Examples of immediate-movement games include Mega Man and Castlevania.